apache/spark/docs/sql-ref-ansi-compliance.md

 ### Arithmetic Operations

-In Spark SQL, arithmetic operations performed on numeric types (with the exception of decimal) are not checked for overflow by default.
+In Spark SQL, arithmetic operations performed on numeric types (with the exception of decimal) are not checked for overflows by default.
-This means that in case an operation causes an overflow, the result is the same that the same operation returns in a Java/Scala program (e.g., if the sum of 2 integers is higher than the maximum value representable, the result is a negative number).
+This means that in case an operation causes overflows, the result is the same that the same operation returns in a Java/Scala program (e.g., if the sum of 2 integers is higher than the maximum value representable, the result is a negative number).
-On the other hand, Spark SQL returns null for decimal overflow.
+On the other hand, Spark SQL returns null for decimal overflows.
-When `spark.sql.ansi.enabled` is set to `true` and overflow occurs in numeric and interval arithmetic operations, it throws an arithmetic exception at runtime.
+When `spark.sql.ansi.enabled` is set to `true` and an overflow occurs in numeric and interval arithmetic operations, it throws an arithmetic exception at runtime.

 {% highlight sql %}
 -- `spark.sql.ansi.enabled=true`